 How to Run an Instagram Contest

 Welcome!
-Are you using Gleam but unsure exactly how to execute a contest on Instagram?
+Are you using Gleam or thinking about running an Instagram Contest but unsure exactly how to best leverage the platform?
 Then this is the guide for you.
-Join us as we reveal some of the best tactics to help you drive the best results.
+Join us as we reveal some of the best tactics we've seen our customers use to achieve the best results.